TextExpander Too Expensive? 5 Alternatives Worth Considering in 2026

 Full comparison: Lightning Assist vs PhraseExpress

-4. aText — $4.99/year
+4. aText — $4.99 one-time

 Best for: Mac users who want the cheapest possible option.